protobufjs/protobuf.js/README.md

 ### Using JSON descriptors

 The library utilizes a JSON format that is equivalent to a .proto definition (see also: [Command line usage](#command-line)).

-The following is identical to the .proto definition seen above:
+The following is identical to the .proto definition seen above, but it can also be used with just the light library because it doesn't require the parser:

 ```json
 // awesome.json